ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 ## 3. Add the `Chat` Opener Button

 This button toggles the chat popover.
-We’ll use the `Button` component from UI5 and place it in the bottom-right corner.
+We’ll use the `Button` component from UI5 Web Components and place it in the bottom-right corner.

 <br>